eagle-ai/eagle-ai.github.io/import-hdfs-auditLog.md

 ### Log4j Kafka Appender

-> Notice that if you use Ambari, such as in sandbox, you **must** follow below steps via Ambari UI.
+> Notice that if you use Ambari[^AMBARI], such as in sandbox, you **must** follow below steps via Ambari UI.
 In addition, restarting namenode is required.

 * **Step 1**: Create a Kafka topic.
 Here is a example Kafka command for creating topic "sandbox_hdfs_audit_log"